DinoChiesa/get-gcp-access-token/README.md

   based on service account authentication.
 This requires a service account .json file, containing the private key of the service account.

+Both of these examples require a recent version of [node](https://nodejs.org/en/) (which should include npm).

-The two methods are intended for different purposes, and you should take care to decide which one to use, carefully.
-If in doubt review your use case with your security architect.
+The two methods for acquiring tokens are intended for different purposes, and you should take care to decide which one to use, carefully.
+If you are in doubt review your use case with your security architect.
 In a typical case, a CI/CD pipeline might use a service account.
 But if you're just automating Google things (including apigee.googleapis.com) for your own purposes you probably want to use the human authentication to get the token.
 Regardless which case you use, the result is an OAuth token, which looks and works the same after you acquire it.

 ## getTokenWithUserAuth